News & Press

 Mannheimer Morgen (Germany)

 The beautiful surprise of the afternoon came from with an absolutely coherent fourth Symphony of Brahms under the baton of JoAnn Falletta.
 The movements were perfectly sculpted with a very beautiful equilibrium and melodies that were filled with emotional but never artificial.
-Without a doubt influenced by the interpretations of Kleiber and Berglund in the same material, Joann Falletta clarified the sonority by opting for tempos that were quite brilliant.
+Without a doubt influenced by the interpretations of Kleiber and Berglund in the same material, JoAnn Falletta clarified the sonority by opting for tempos that were quite brilliant.

 Le Devoir—Montreal, Canada